-Excellent lady, in whom are joined goodness, knowledge, physical beauty, and gracious bearing, I know that I may well say, and in all truth, that my heart should be most joyful On account of your sweetness, and most loving, for you have taken away all my suffering.
+Excellent lady, in whom are joined goodness, knowledge, physical beauty, and gracious bearing, I know that I may well say, and in all truth, that I should be most joyful at heart on account of your sweetness, and most loving, for you have taken away all my suffering.
 Thus I pray to God who reigns in heaven above that he grant you a very good year, and a very good day.

+So nobly have you rewarded me that I think myself the happiest of men: therefore I have surrendered my heart to you, and shall do so in spite of the envious.
+I have known a time when I languished, but today I find myself happy in love, thus I pray of him who takes care to love well that he grant you a very good year, and a very good day.
+Margarite, fleur de valeur, Sur toutes aultres souverayne, Dieux vous doinst hui en bonne estraine Tout le desir de vostre coeur,

-Margarite, fleur de valeur, Sur toutes aultres souverayne, Dieux vous doinst hui en bonne estraine Tout le desir de vostre coeur, Et vous garde de deshonneur Et de Male Bouche vilaine.
-Margarite, fleur de valeur, Sur toutes aultres souverayne, Estrinez soit il de douleur Qui ne mettra toute sa paine A louer vo doulceur haultaine, Car vo loz n'a per ne meilleur.
+Et vous garde de deshonneur Et de Male Bouche vilaine.

+Margarite, fleur de valeur, Sur toutes aultres souverayne,

+Estrinez soit il de douleur Qui ne mettra toute sa paine A louer vo doulceur haultaine, Car vo loz n'a per ne meilleur.

 Margarite, fleur de valeur...

-Ce jour de l'an voudray joie mener, Chanter, danser et mener chiere lie, Pour maintenir le coustume jolye Que tous amans sont tenus de garder.
+Ce jour de l'an voudray joie mener,

+Chanter, danser et mener chiere lie, Pour maintenir le coustume jolye Que tous amans sont tenus de garder.

 Et pour certain tant me voudray poier Que je puisse choisir nouvelle amie.

 Ce jour de l'an voudray joie mener, Chanter, danser et mener chiere lie.

 A laquelle je puisse presenter Cuer, corps et biens, sans faire departie.
 Hé, dieus d'amours, syés de ma partie, Que fortune si ne me puist grever.

 Ce jour de l'an...

-Margarite, flower of merit, above all others sovereign, God grant you today, as a good New Year's gift, your heart's every desire, and guard you from dishonor and from base Slandermonger, Margarite, flower of merit, above all others sovereign, May his gift be grief, who will not put all his effort into praising your noble sweetness, for your repute has neither peer nor better.
+Margarite, flower of merit, above all others sovereign, God grant you today, as a good New Year's gift, your heart's every desire, and guard you from dishonor and from base Slandermonger,

+Margarite, flower of merit, above all others sovereign,

+May his gift be grief, who will not put all his effort into praising your noble sweetness, for your repute has neither peer nor better.

 Margarite, flower of merit...

 On this New Year's Day I wish to be joyful, To sing, dance, and rejoice, To maintain the happy custom Which all lovers are obliged to observe.

-And for certain I wish to polish myself up so well That I will be able to choose a new friend.
+And for certain I wish to polish myself up so well That I will be able to choose a new lover.

 On this New Year's Day I wish to be joyful, To sing, dance, and rejoice.

-To her I shall present

-Heart, body, and all good things,

-without dividing them.

-Ah, God of Love, take my side,

-that fortune cannot harm me!
+To her I shall present Heart, body, and all good things, without dividing them.
+Ah, God of Love, take my side, that fortune cannot harm me!